Omar-Aldabbas/HR-management-system/README.md

 This project aims to centralize HR operations and provide managers, HR staff, and employees with efficient, accessible tools for daily workflows.

 ---
+note : there is hierarchy in permissions and what u can do  hr can't access their self or their colleagues hr manager is the highest hierarchy with admin , managers in the other hand has thetpermissions of alert and assign meetings,tasks and targets for their employees.
+---

 ## Table of Contents
 - [Overview](#overview)